GuildOfWeavers/distaff/README.md

 Distaff VM is a simple [stack machine](https://en.wikipedia.org/wiki/Stack_machine).
 This means you can push values onto the stack and perform operations with them.

 ### The stack
-Currently, the stack can be up to 32 items deep (this will be increased in the future).
-However, the more stack space a program is using, the longer it will take to execute, and the larger the execution proof will be.
+Currently, Distaff VM stack can be up to 32 items deep (this will be increased in the future).
+However, the more stack space a program uses, the longer it will take to execute, and the larger the execution proof will be.
 So, it pays to use stack space judiciously.

-Values on the stack must be elements of a [prime field](https://en.wikipedia.org/wiki/Finite_field) with modulus `18446743880436023297` (which can be written as 2<sup>64</sup> - 45 * 2<sup>32</sup> + 1).
-This means that all values must be between `0` and `18446743880436023296` - this covers pretty much all 64-bit integers.
+Values on the stack must be elements of a [prime field](https://en.wikipedia.org/wiki/Finite_field) with modulus `18446743880436023297` (which can also be written as 2<sup>64</sup> - 45 * 2<sup>32</sup> + 1).
+This means that all valid values are in the range between `0` and `18446743880436023296` - this covers almost all 64-bit integers.

 All arithmetic operations (addition, subtraction, multiplication) also happen in the same prime field.
 This means that overflow happens after a value exceeds field modulus.
 So, for example: `18446743880436023296 + 1 = 0`.